LIKO-12/liko-12.github.io/docs/graphics/transformations.md

 ## `colorPalette`

-Allows you to read and modify the real RGB values of a color in the palette.
+Read and modify the real RGB values of a color in the palette.

 ### Get the RGB values of a color